Logikable/dca/README.md

 Run dca_setup first to construct the indexing structure.
 This will also set the rate in which tenants are charged (defaults to $3000/hr). dca is then ready to be used.

 # Commands:
-You may have to view this document as raw in order for the commands to load properly.
+You may have to view this document as raw in order for the commands to be viewed properly.

 dca tenant add --tenant=<name> [--credit=<amount>]
 dca tenant disable --tenant=<name> [-y]